 - Union County Humane Society

-We house all dogs impounded by the Union County Dog Warden and strays brought in by the public.
+We house all impounded dogs and strays brought in by the public.

 We also house and care for abused/neglected animals that are seized in Union County.